freenowtech/phrase-maven-plugin/README.md

-responsible: m.winkelmann
+# Phrase Maven Plugin

-# What is this?
+## What is this?
 This projects contains a maven plugin to download PhraseApp translations due the build process from [PhraseApp API v2](http://docs.phraseapp.com/api/v2/).

-# What you have to do to start it with maven?
+## What you have to do to start it with maven?

-## Create the bean PhraseAppSyncTask to run this job scheduled lately.
+### Create the bean PhraseAppSyncTask to run this job scheduled lately.

     Configure the maven plugin